-Every hair type comes with its own set of struggles but we’d bet curly girls spend the most time on their curly hair routines.
-Which makes it that much more disappointing when you wake up in the morning only to find your once bouncy, voluminous ringlets are flat and extra frizzy.
-If this is something you deal with on the regular, you’re likely skipping one crucial step in your nightly routine: hair wrapping.
+Every hair type has its own challenges, but we’d bet curly girls spend the most time on their curly hair routines.
+So, it makes it that much more disappointing when you wake up to find your once bouncy, voluminous ringlets have gone flat and frizzy overnight.
+If this sounds like you, it might be a good time to learn how to wrap your hair before bed.

-While you may have never tried this technique before, hair wrapping has been around for years.
-Originating in Africa, this technique represents a long history of Black hair culture and has been used for decades by African American women to style and preserve their hair.
-These days, many women wrap their hair as a stylish protective option before going to bed.
+While you may have never tried hair wrapping, the technique has been around for years.
+Originating in Africa, this ritual represents a long history of Black hair culture and has been used for decades by African American women to style and preserve their hair.
+Whether using scarves, bonnets, old stockings, or durags, many women wrap their hair as a stylish protective option before turning in.

-The short answer: everyone!
-As Brown explains, wrapping your hair before bed keeps the hair cuticle closed while you toss and turn at night.
+As mentioned, hair wrapping is great for your strands and benefits every hair type.
+As Brown explains, wrapping your hair before bed keeps the hair cuticle intact while you toss and turn at night.

 “When you don't wrap your hair, your hair is essentially rubbing up against your pillowcase while you sleep...Which can cause your cuticle to open, thus causing dryness, breakage, and damage over time,” Brown says.

 While wrapping your hair is a technique long used by the curly and natural hair community to keep curls maintained and frizz-free overnight, Brown suggests that anyone can see positive results from it.

 “Higher texture types like curly, coily, and zig-zag coils benefit by keeping the cuticle closed as well as getting longevity in [styles like a] silk press,” Brown explains.
 “Lower texture types that are prone to frizz or have pre-lightened, chemically treated hair benefit from wrapping as well.”